Flights of Fancy: Birdwatching as a Lifelong Hobby

 Source: Environmental Protection Agency

 The northern cardinal’s bright red plumage makes it a favorite study for beginner bird watchers in Connecticut.
-Commonly known as a redbird, the male northern cardinal displays a more strikingly red coat and a black
+Commonly known as a redbird, the male northern cardinal displays a more strikingly red coat and a black mask; the female has a gray mask and her feathers lean toward a brownish-red color.

 The song of the northern cardinal consists of whooping tweets, followed by quick staccato chirps.
 Their songs vary depending on the reason for the call and the birds typically repeat one phrase for a period and then alternate to another whistled song.
 They have a distinctive alarm song, comprised of short chip-chip-chip notes.
 As the predators get closer, the alarm becomes louder and more urgent.